UPPMAX/programming_formalisms/docs/optimisation/big_o.md

 - Don't optimize prematurely `[CppCore Per.2]`
 - Don't optimize something
   that's not performance critical `[CppCore Per.3]`
+- Know the limits of your functions by measuring their complexity `[Henney, 2010, chapter 'Know Your Limits']`.

 ## How to improve the run-time speed of an algorithm?